RozaHasso/asm-project/README.md

 3. By pressing two buttons: "Increment" and "Decrement" determines the input data -> set input for 5 seconds (00000101) -> -> by pressing "Start" button the countdown starts -> by pressing "Cancel" button the countdown is resseting -> after this, device is ready to be used again.

+All four buttons: "Increment", "Decrement", "Start" and "Cancel" are working well.
+Display showing the values in real time with very short delay.

 # A Project for the AVR - Written in Assembler Language